GithubPrankster/spinscript/README.md

 It stands for **Specially Powerful Incredibly Nonsensical**.
 Yep.

 ## And TTSVM?
 That stands for **Tornado Twisting Scripting Virtual Machine**.
-Equally as weird.
+Equally as weird. (an additional interpretation is text to speech virtual machine, but there is no speech in here... yet!)

 ## What about Paraphenalia?
 Paraphenalia refers to something like tools in a usually funny way.
 There you go.